lino-framework/lino/docs/ref/glossary.rst

     can specify "action parameters" before actually running the action.

-    An :class:`dd.Action` is a dialog action if it has :attr:`dd.Action.parameters` defined and
+    An :class:`lino.core.actions.Action` is a dialog action if it has :attr:`lino.core.actions.Action.parameters` defined and
-    :attr:`dd.Action.no_params_window` has not been enabled.
+    :attr:`lino.core.actions.Action.no_params_window` has not been enabled.

   Detail Window